Tutor Handbook

 • FERPA for Higher Education (30 minutes)

-• You will be added to the Canvas site: LC Tutor Training.
+♣ You will be added to the Canvas site: LC Tutor Training.
 Here, you will find online training modules.
-You should complete this training (approximately four hours in length) before attending in-seat training.
+You should complete this training (approximately four hours in length) after you complete in-seat training.
+You only need to complete the Level I modules.

-• Read and sign the Tutor Professional Standards form; email or turn in to the front desk*
+♣ Read and sign the Tutor Professional Standards form; email to lc@missouri.edu or turn in to the front desk.

 You are ready to tutor!!!
 Welcome aboard!